metasong/iam-data/documents/angular injector tree_180.md

 > **Tip**: If you have angular application in dev mode and want to see all providers from root AppModule injector then just open devtools console and write:
 > `ng.probe(getAllAngularRootElements()[0]).injector.view.root.ngModule._providers`

-ometimes it’s useful to have different levels of headings to structure your documents.
-Start line